GportDev/CSC-1300/Notes/Module7.md

 `#include "filename.h"`

+### Separating a single program in multiple files

-- The `driver.cpp` file will be the file with the main function, an source code file.
+- The `driver.cpp` file will be the file with the main function, an <ins>source code</ins> file.

 - Source files can include any header file.
 And several source files can include the same header file

-- You can only include the header file once in the program.
-In order to not have errors, we use the Include guards.
+- You can only include the header file once in the entire program.
+But you can include them in several source files.
+So in order to not have errors, we use the <ins>Include guards</ins>.

 ```cpp
 //referenceVars.h